American Airlines Flight 587: Memorial

 A memorial was constructed in Rockaway Park, the community adjoining Belle Harbor to the east, in memory of the 265 victims of the crash.
 It is situated beside the Rockaway Beach and Boardwalk at the south end of Beach 116th Street, a major commercial street in the area.
 It was dedicated on November 12, 2006, the fifth anniversary of the accident, in a ceremony attended by then-Mayor of New York City Michael Bloomberg.
 A ceremony commemorating the disaster is held annually at the memorial every November 12, featuring a reading of the names of those killed aboard the aircraft and on the ground, with a formal moment of silence observed at 9:16 am, the estimated time of the crash.
 The memorial wall, designed by Dominican artist Freddy Rodríguez and Situ Studio, has windows and a doorway looking toward the nearby Atlantic Ocean and angled toward the Dominican Republic.
 It is inscribed with the names of the victims.
-Atop the memorial is a quotation, in both Spanish and English, from Dominican poet Pedro Mir: "Después no quiero más que paz" (which translates to "Afterwards I want nothing more than peace").
+Atop the memorial is a quotation, in both Spanish and English, from Dominican poet Pedro Mir: "Después no quiero más que paz" (which translates to "Afterwards, I want nothing more than peace").

 In a ceremony held on May 6, 2007, at Woodlawn Cemetery in the Bronx, 889 unidentified fragments of human remains of the victims of the crash were entombed in a group of four mausoleum crypts.

 Documentaries

 Several documentaries have been made concerning the accident.

-A 2006 episode of the National Geographic Channel program Seconds From Disaster examined the Flight 587 accident in detail.
+A 2006 episode of the National Geographic Channel program Seconds from Disaster examined the Flight 587 accident in detail.
 The episode was titled "Plane Crash in Queens" (also known as "New York Air Crash").

 A 2006 episode of Modern Marvels on The History Channel aired an episode titled "Engineering Disasters 20", which featured detailed information on Flight 587.
 The BBC program Horizon also created an episode about the crash.

-The Discovery Channel Canada / National Geographic series Mayday (also called Air Crash Investigation or Air Emergency) dramatized the accident in the Season 13.
-Episode 5 titled "Queens Catastrophe".
+The Discovery Channel Canada/National Geographic series Mayday (also called Air Crash Investigation or Air Emergency) dramatized the accident in season 13, episode five, titled "Queens Catastrophe".

 An episode of Aircrash Confidential on Discovery Channel also featured Flight 587.
 The episode was titled "Pilot Error".
 A 2011 episode of Why Planes Crash featured Flight 587.
-The episode was titled "Human Error" and was aired on MSNBC.
+The episode was titled "Human Error" and aired on MSNBC.
 A 2020 episode of Black Box Down featured Flight 587.